Overview

 • MoransI_p.value : P-value for the moransI test.

 • moransi.spatially.variable : Is this gene spatially restricted?
 True or false value.
+The number of TRUEs is controlled by the nfeatures parameter of FindSpatiallyVariableFeatures.

 • moransi.spatially.variable.rank : Ranking of the genes by spatial correlation, where 1 is the most distincly spatially restricted.